-- 32.2.1 [Reserved] - 32.2.2 Motor vehicle service station, repair garage, including automobile, truck, trailer or farm equipment repairing, painting or upholstering; establishment for the sale or rental of new or used automobiles, trucks, trailers or farm equipment, provided each site has an area of at least four (4) acres and a depth of at least four hundred feet (400') extending from the street line - 32.2.3 [Reserved] - 32.2.4 Indoor restaurant or other indoor food and beverage service establishment - 32.2.5 Bed and breakfast transient lodging - 32.2.6 Any non-residential use, building or structure in the District in which it is located, in whole or in part, is within a pedestrian node - 32.2.7 Any one of the following uses when not conducted as a business or for profit: place of worship or parish hall; school, college or university; educational, religious, philanthropic or charitable institution; membership club, lodge or community house - 32.2.8 Well, tower, treatment facility or pump station - 32.2.9 Building, use or facility of the Town of Old Saybrook not listed as a permitted use
+- 32.2.1 [Reserved] - 32.2.2 Motor vehicle service station, repair garage, including automobile, truck, trailer or farm equipment repairing, painting or upholstering; establishment for the sale or rental of new or used automobiles, trucks, trailers or farm equipment, provided each site has an area of at least four (4) acres and a depth of at least four hundred feet (400') extending from the street line - 32.2.3 "Undertaker's Establishments" - 32.2.4 Indoor restaurant or other indoor food and beverage service establishment - 32.2.5 Bed and breakfast transient lodging - 32.2.6 Any non-residential use, building or structure in the District in which it is located, in whole or in part, is within a pedestrian node - 32.2.7 Any one of the following uses when not conducted as a business or for profit: place of worship or parish hall; school, college or university; educational, religious, philanthropic or charitable institution; membership club, lodge or community house - 32.2.8 Well, tower, treatment facility or pump station - 32.2.9 Building, use or facility of the Town of Old Saybrook not listed as a permitted use - 32.2.10 Establishment for sale, repair or servicing of boats, including the retail sale of marine equipment provided the lot has frontage on Essex Road and is located in the Mixed Use Incentive Housing Zone. - 32.2.11 Storage of boats when accessory to a use permitted under paragraph 32.2.10.
+The maximum number of boats at any time, including those under fifteen feet (15') in length, will not exceed eight (8).

-- 32.3.1 Dwelling, nursing home facility, hospital or sanitarium - 32.3.2 Motor vehicle service station, except as permitted under Paragraphs 32.2.1 and 32.2.2; and establishment for motor vehicle washing - 32.3.3 Warehousing and wholesale businesses; building contractors in businesses and storage yards; lumber and building materials businesses; freight and materials trucking terminals and businesses; bus terminals; commercial storage, sale and distribution of fuel - 32.3.4 Research laboratories; manufacture, processing or assembling of goods, except as permitted under Paragraph 32.1.6 - 32.3.5 Painting, plumbing, electrical, sheet material, carpentry, woodworking, blacksmith, welding machine shop
+- 32.3.1 Dwelling, nursing home facility, hospital or sanitarium - 32.3.2 Motor vehicle service station, except as permitted under Paragraphs 32.2.1 and 32.2.2; and establishment for motor vehicle washing - 32.3.3 Warehousing and wholesale businesses; building contractors in businesses and storage yards; lumber and building materials businesses; freight and materials trucking terminals and businesses; bus terminals; commercial storage, sale and distribution of fuel - 32.3.4 Research laboratories; manufacture, processing or assembling of goods, except as permitted under Paragraph 32.1.6

+32.3.5 Painting, plumbing, electrical, sheet material, carpentry, woodworking, blacksmith, welding machine shop